 Your mortgage term is coming up for renewal.
 This is the easiest time to refinance because thereβs no breakage penalty.
 Youβre already going to renegotiate with someoneβit might as well be through a broker who can shop every lender in the country for you.

 You need capital for your next acquisition.
 If you have a deal lined up and need a down payment, pulling equity from an existing property is often cheaper than any other source of funds.
 The interest rate on your refinanced mortgage will almost always beat the cost of private lending or a line of credit.
-This is how many investors get money to buy multiple rental properties.
+This is how many investors get money for building their rental property portfolio.

 Your current mortgage product doesnβt serve you anymore.
 Maybe you started with a variable rate and want to lock in.
 Maybe youβre with a B lender and your situation has improved enough to qualify at an A lender.
 Switching products can save you thousands.